micro-community/development/design/logger.md

 ## Benefits

-We don't need to implemet such features in all loggers, but internally use only one method Logf
+We don't need to implemet helper functions in all all loggers, but internally helper uses only one Log/Logf

 ## Expected usage